-(a) Allocations for school building-level certificated administrative staff salaries for the 2015-16 and 2016-17 school years for general education students are determined using the formula generated staff units calculated pursuant to this subsection.
-The superintendent shall make allocations to school districts based on the district's annual average full-time equivalent enrollment in each grade.
-The following prototypical school values shall determine the allocation for principals, assistance principals, and other certificated building level administrators:
+for (a) Allocations school building-level certificated administrative staff salaries for the 2015-16 and 2016-17 school years for general education students are determined using the formula generated staff units calculated pursuant to this subsection. superintendent shall make allocations to school districts based on the district's annual average full-time equivalent enrollment in each grade.
+The following prototypical school values shall determine the principals, allocation for assistance principals, and other certificated building level administrators: